studiohyperdrive/ngx-tools/README.md

 When adding a playground for your lib, also make sure the project has at least one test or provide a placeholder.

+### Contributing features/bug-fixes

+In order to contribute to this repository you must:

+1. Start a new branch from `master` named either `fix/PACKAGE/FEATURE-NAME` or `feat/PACKAGE/FEATURE-NAME`.
+2. Commit all code regarding the fix or feature to this branch, but **do not include a version bump**.
+Your commit message should start with either `fix(PACKAGE)` or `feat(PACKAGE)` for a fix or feature respectively.
+3. Open a PR and add the correct package label, an `enhancement` or `bug` tag, the project and milestone.

+In order to publish your contribution you must:

+1. Start a new branch from `master` named `release/PACKAGE/VERSION-OF-YOUR-PACKAGE`.
+2. Bump the version to the corresponding version of your branch in the `package.json`.
+3. Commit the version change using the following format: `build(PACKAGE):vVERSION-OF-YOUR-PACKAGE`
+4. Open a PR and add the correct package label, the `publish` tag, the project and the milestone.

 ### Publish

 The libraries in this project can be published to the npm registry.
 To do so follow these steps: